MrMinton/WorldCup2026predictor/README.md

 Rather than relying on volatile, single train-test splits that create overly optimistic performance metrics, the pipeline executes a full 5-Fold Cross-Validation across the entire historical data footprint.
 This stress-tests the algorithmic architectures across multiple data shuffles, yielding an honest, robust baseline for operational model selection.

 ### 3. Out-of-Sample Regulation-Compliant Simulation Engine
 The simulation framework acts as a pure, out-of-sample production inference layer.
-The script ingests the 48-team group stage mappings, calculates round-robin points tables, dynamically processes FIFA's complex tie-breaking regulations to extract the top 8 "Best 3rd Place" teams, and pipes them down a strict, Wikipedia-compliant knockout bracket tree to determine the world champion.
+The script ingests the official 48-team group stage configurations, calculates round-robin points tables, dynamically processes FIFA's complex tie-breaking regulations to extract the top 8 "Best 3rd Place" teams, and pipes them down a strict, official knockout bracket tree to determine the world champion.

 ### 4. Interactive Group Stage Standings
 The pipeline includes logic to display the final group stage standings upon the conclusion of the group stage matches.
 This provides a clear view of team points, goal differences, and qualification status for the knockout rounds before proceeding to the Round of 32.